-- a) For construction of a calibration curve, the absorbances of standard albumin solutions measured by the same method are provided.
-Plot these values of absorbances against the corresponding standard albumin concentrations, construct the precipitation curve and describe it. - b) Read the concentration of albumin in the unknown sample from the linear ascendent part of the curve.
+- a) Plot the provided values of standard absorbances against the corresponding standard albumin concentrations, construct the precipitation curve and describe it. - b) Use the linear ascendent part of the precipitation curve as the calibration curve and read the concentration of albumin in the unknown sample, both undiluted and diluted.
 The value for the diluted sample must be multiplied with two.
 Compare the results obtained for the diluted and undiluted sample and explain the difference.